-- order number of CEWG meeting in given year, a)
+- a) order number of CEWG meeting in given year,

-- place of holding CEWG meeting, b)
+- b) place of holding CEWG meeting,

 - c) date of holding CEWG meeting,

-- attendees of CEWG meeting including deputies and hosts and information about their d) personal attendance or by means of a remote access,
+- d) attendees of CEWG meeting including deputies and hosts and information about their personal attendance or by means of a remote access,

 - e) agenda of CEWG meeting,

-- deputy appointments (e.g. via email), f)
+- f) deputy appointments (e.g. via email),

-- g) agenda points including presenter, required decision, issue description, minutes from discussion, vote decision of each CEWG member or his/her deputy, final CEWG voting result, and
+- agenda points including presenter, required decision, issue description, minutes from discussion, vote decision of each CEWG member or his/her deputy, final CEWG voting result, and

 - h) list of open points and their status.